nilslindemann/TiddlyWiki5-unified-html-syntax--PR-Work-Folder/diffing/README.md

 * Double-click the "masterbranch export.bat".
 This creates "masterbranch static.html" and "masterbranch singlefile.html".
 * Activate the "unified-html-syntax" branch.
 * Double-click the "featurebranch export.bat".
 This creates "featurebranch static.html" and "featurebranch singlefile.html".
-* Double-click the "normalize for diffing.py" (the regex module needs to be installed, "pip install regex").
+* Double-click the "normalize for diffing.py".
 This creates "masterbranch static normalized.html" and "featurebranch static normalized.html"